 In some tarot readings, the energy of the opposite gender may be needed.
 For example, a woman who normally identifies as a Queen of Wands may need to channel the King of Swords if she is going into a board meeting during a hostile takeover of her company.

 A transgender person should use the card that represents the gender they are currently identifying with, not the birth gender.
-A person who is born male but living as a woman could choose a Queen or perhaps The High Priestess to represent themselves, while a female to male trans might prefer a King, Knight or other masculine card.
+A person who is born male but living as a woman could choose a Queen or perhaps The High Priestess to represent themselves, while a female to male trans might prefer a King, Knight or other masculine cards.

 For a person who is androgynous (identifies with both), I prefer the Fool or Temperance as significators.
-The figures in these cards are body-positive and gender neutral.
+The figures in these cards are body-positive and gender-neutral.
 They can go either way just fine.
-In my opinion, Pages are also gender neutral but sometimes people see them as young females.
+In my opinion, Pages are also gender-neutral but sometimes people see them as young females.
 (Some decks, like the Thoth deck, use Princess instead of Page.)

 What about sexual preference?
 Sexuality is complicated and, as my story above illustrates, it may be easiest to focus on the energy and qualities of the cards rather than assuming genders, especially in the case of Court cards.
 For example, if a male has a reading with primarily female cards, don’t jump the gun and suspect he’s straight.
 His choice of partners may simply be more feminine.
 Keep an open mind and if in doubt, ASK.
 That way, you can be sure to steer the reading in the right way and not offend anyone.
 Many querents are pretty open these days and will tell you their preference right off the bat, which is helpful.

-In some case, you may want to use one of the gay-themed tarot decks such as the Gay Tarot (English and Spanish Edition).
+In some cases, you may want to use one of the gay-themed tarot decks such as the Gay Tarot (English and Spanish Edition).
 This deck depicts the lives of gay males.
 For women, The Motherpeace Round Tarot Deck: 78-Card Deck, a round feminist deck comprised of mostly females, might be a good choice.

 While I learned to read tarot the “old skool” way, I have found that the best tarot mind is an open and flexible one.
-Gender and sexuality are not always “straight” forward so we need to be forward thinking in our readings too.
+Gender and sexuality are not always “straight” forward so we need to be forward-thinking in our readings too.

 @ Theresa Reed | The Tarot Lady 2015